 What is a Test Case?

 A test case is a document that provides comprehensive information on what and how to test.
 It helps a tester to follow a sequence of steps to validate whether a software app is free from bugs and works as it is intended to.
-Writing good test cases requires basic writing skills, attention to detail, and a complete understanding of the application under test (AUT).
-Typically, test cases are provided for a specific module of an app or grouped into a test suite.
-A test session may also include multiple test cases as there will be more than one specific scenario to be tested.
+Writing good test case requires basic writing skills, attention to detail, and a complete understanding of the application under test (AUT).
+Typically, test case are provided for a specific module of an app or grouped into a test suite.
+A test session may also include multiple test case as there will be more than one specific scenario to be tested.
 So modern QA testers have a plethora of test case management tools to choose from and create effective test cases to ensure smooth software testing.

 How to Make the Best Test Cases?